AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 # Volumetric Speed / Auto Speed
 **(!)
 It is very important that you update the volumetric speed setting, otherwise you may have extruder skipping and/or grinding.**

-These bottom two settings in this screenshot serve as universal "speed limits".
-No matter how much you push speeds, layer heights, or line widths, it will never allow you to exceed these thresholds.
+The volumetric speed setting at the bottom of this screenshot serves as a universal "flow limit".

+No matter how much you push speeds, layer heights, or line widths, **it will never allow you to outrun your hotend.**

-This is important because I keep my infill speed set to 0.
-This means it will print infill **as fast as the hotend will allow**, or up to the 300mm/sec, whichever comes first.
+This is important because I keep my infill speed set to **300**.
+This is the absolute max I want my infill to print, but in reality it will usually print more slowly due to this limit.
+This essentially prints infill **as fast as the hotend will allow, up to 300mm/s.**.

+Even when not pushing for speeds, I **highly advise putting an appropriate value for your hotend** in the volumetric speed box.
+This prevents you from accidentlly outrunning your hotend when playing with layer heights, line widths, speeds, etc. See the next section to determine this value.

 ![](Images/VolumetricSpeed.png)